On Emergence and Complexity of Ergodic Decompositions: Introduction

 \subsection{Acknowledgements}

 We are grateful to R\'emi Peyre for meticulous discussions on the covering numbers of spaces of measures, and for allowing us to include the resulting proof of \cref{t:mo_box} in this paper.
 We also thank Viviane Baladi, Abed Bounemoura, Sylvain Crovisier, Bassam Fayad, Godofredo Iommi, Fran\c{c}ois Ledrappier, Enrique Pujals, and Michael Shub for insightful comments.
+Finally, we thank the referee for corrections and suggestions.